nicksalt/website/README.md

 # My Personal Website - [nicksalt.me](https://firebase.google.com/products/hosting)
 This it the source code to my personal website.
-It is build with [Angular 8](https://angular.io/), hosted  by [Firebase](https://firebase.google.com/products/hosting).
+It is build with [Angular 8](https://angular.io/) and hosted  by [Firebase](https://firebase.google.com/products/hosting).

 All source code is in this branch ```master```.